Meeting Summarizer

 - Load

-config.ymlfor firm name, default privilege footer, timekeeper rate table, and matter-number format - Reference
+config.ymlfor firm name, default privilege footer, timekeeper rate table, matter-number format, distribution lists, and client-specific billing guidelines - Reference

 knowledge-base/best-practices/ai-governance-legal.mdbefore processing privileged content - Reference